 What are the main objectives of businesses?
-Why might businesses depart from the aim of profit maximisation?
-This study note helps you answer these questions.
+Why might businesses depart from the standard textbook aim of profit maximisation?
+This study note helps you to answer these questions.

 The UK is a mixed economy with private and public sector businesses operating in markets:

 Conventional theory of the firm makes an assumption that businesses have enough information, market power and motivation to set prices for their products that maximise their total profits

 An increasing number of companies are moving away from profit maximisation and are refocusing their priorities towards the welfare of their suppliers, employees and the planet:

 It's hard for a business to pinpoint their precise profit maximising output, as they cannot accurately calculate marginal revenue and marginal cost

 Day-to-day pricing decisions are taken on the basis of “estimated demand" or “rules of thumb".
 Businesses can also take advantage of their market experience when setting prices